Nesting (computing): In spreadsheets

 In this Microsoft Excel formula, the SUM function is nested inside the IF function.
 First, the formula calculates the sum of the numbers in the cells from C8 to G8.
 It then decides whether the sum is 0, and it displays the letter Y if the sum is 0, and the letter N if it is not.

 Naturally, to allow the mathematical resolution of these chained (or better: nested) formulas, the inner expressions must be previously evaluated, and this outward direction is essential because the results that the internal functions return are temporarily used as entry data for the external ones.

 Due to the potential accumulation of parentheses in only one code line, editing and error detecting (or debugging) can become somehow awkward.
 That is why modern programming environments -as well as spreadsheet programs- highlight in bold type the pair corresponding to the current editing position.
 The (automatic) balancing control of the opening and closing parenthesis is known as brace match checking.

+With current Excel versions, LAMBDA functions can be used to create named custom functions in a formula and call the functions recursively.